 A lot of home educators were very impressed with the video instruction.
 The videos were captivating and short enough so the children didn’t lose attention and wander off.

-The great thing about the BJU videos is that they are short (many were only five minutes) and they demonstrated a point, and then directed you back to your textbook.
-This is opposed to a video that is an hour-long in which children lose attention continually.
+The great thing about the BJU Press videos is that they are brief (many were only five minutes), and they demonstrate a point and then direct students back to their textbook.

 If you want a sample of the science video, this is below:

-Shared Screens So Parents Can Login and See What Their Children Have Done
+Shared Screens So Parents Can Log In and See What Their Children Have Done

-Parents can review their learner’s grades and give them credit for something the system may not have recognized (such as a misspelt word).
-The system updates straight away, so correct scores display immediately.
+Parents can review their learners’ grades and credit them for something the system may not recognize (such as a misspelled word).

 Bible-Based Curriculum is Appreciated

-A few mothers appreciated the biblical worldview the BJU program clearly teaches.
+A few mothers appreciated the biblical worldview the BJU program teaches.
 (There are also many other great Christian options which you can find at this link.)